 - You can request restriction of processing personal data, if you believe the personal data, we hold is not accurate.
 In these cases, the restriction applies until we have determined the accuracy of the data.

-- You can request restriction of processing personal data, if you have objected to us processing the data.
+- You can request a restriction of processing personal data, if you have objected to us processing the data.
 In these cases, the restriction applies until we have determined the outcome of your objection and until we have determined whether our legitimate interests override your objection.

-- You can request restriction if the processing of personal data is unlawful. ln these cases, if you do not want us to delete your information, you can request restriction of the personal data instead.
+- You can request restriction if the processing of personal data is unlawful. ln these cases, if you do not want us to delete your information, you can request the restriction of the personal data instead.

-- You can request restriction of processing personal data, even where we no longer need the data, but you would like us to keep it because you need it to establish, exercise or defend a legal claim.
+- You can request the restriction of processing personal data, even where we no longer need the data, but you would like us to keep it because you need it to establish, exercise or defend a legal claim.

-Where processing of your data is restricted, it can be stored by us, but most other processing actions, such as deletion, will require your permission.
+Where the processing of your data is restricted, it can be stored by us, but most other processing actions, such as deletion, will require your permission.